gorenje/99.99999/index.md

 <h2>The Seven Nines of Insignificance</h2>
 </div>

-Based on two Hacker News comments:
+Global perspective:

-*It helps to bear in mind that about 99.9999% of the worlds population have no awareness of your existence.* - [comment 1](https://news.ycombinator.com/item?id=30231627)
+*It helps to bear in mind that about 99.9999% of the worlds population have no awareness of your existence.* - [Digit-Al on Hacker News (HN)](https://news.ycombinator.com/item?id=30231627)

+Universal perspective:

 *We are insignificant and meaningless.
 Just look at that data.
 We live on a planet that's billions of years old in a solar system that's probably even older.
 Currently each one of us is but one of almost 8 billion others currently alive right now.
 One day you will die with millions of others.
 Not long after that anyone that has a memory of you will die.
-You will be completely erased.* - [comment 2](https://news.ycombinator.com/item?id=30233933)
+You will be completely erased.* - [skinney6 on HN](https://news.ycombinator.com/item?id=30233933)

-Both of these comments were in response to this [question](https://news.ycombinator.com/item?id=30230620).
+Both of these comments were in response to *[Ask HN: How do you deal with getting old and feeling lost?](https://news.ycombinator.com/item?id=30230620)*.

-**99.9999% of the worlds population aren't aware of your existence.** This especially hard if you round it up to the next whole number: 100%.
+Ninety-Nine-Point-Nine-Nine-Nine-Nine percent of the worlds population aren't aware of your existence.
+Rounding this up to the next whole number: one hundred percent.

+It's hard not to feel lost when faced with the cold facts.
+Unsurprisingly a similar question [*Tell HN: Turned 44 today and I'm lost*](https://news.ycombinator.com/item?id=31028795) appeared some time later on HN.

+## Lost in a World of Numbers

 What do the numbers say?
-How many followers do we need to move the gauge?
+How many followers does someone need to move the gauge?
 If we take a total population of 8 billion people then:

 - 99% represents 80 million, meaning: if you have under 80 million followers, then only 99% of the worlds population *would not* be aware of your existence.
 - 99.9% represents 8 million followers